coderolls/coderolls-blog/_posts/collections/arraylist/2022-01-02-arraylist-removeall-method.md

 ## ArrayList ` removeAll(Collection c)` method

-The ` removeAll(Collection c)` method reemoves from this list all of its elements that are contained in the specified collection.
+The ` removeAll(Collection c)` method removes from this list all of its elements that are contained in the specified collection.

 The method signature is given below